vanadium-archive/browser/src/components/help/content/methods.md

 (the bookmark icon is solid purple).
 Click it again to remove the bookmark.

-Below the full name and the type, you can see what Vanadium endpoints point to this service, and what interfaces are supported by this service.
+Below the full name and the type, you can see the resolved names for this service, and what interfaces are supported by this service.

 Most importantly, the methods for the service are displayed.